Solar radiation is the radiant energy emitted in the interplanetary space of the Sun.

-Upon crossing the atmosphere, the solar radiation undergoes phenomena of reflection, refraction, absorption and diffusion by the various atmospheric gases to a variable degree as a function of frequency, so that the soil of the solar spectrum is irregular compared to that detected. in external atmosphere thresholds (TOA) with the presence of typical absorption or reflection bands.
+When crossing the atmosphere the solar radiation is subjected to phenomena of reflection, refraction, absorption and diffusion by the various atmospheric gases to a variable degree depending on the frequency.
+Consequently, the soil of the solar spectrum is irregular compared to that detected in the external thresholds of the atmosphere with the presence of typical absorption or reflection bands.

-Propagation of solar radiation in the atmosphere and on the surface of the earth
+How does solar radiation spread in the atmosphere and on the surface of the earth?

 Due to the characteristics of the Earth's atmosphere, solar radiation undergoes certain alterations to cross it and reach the surface.

-On average, the Earth receives 1 366 W / m² (solar constant) from the Sun.
-This is related to the thresholds of the atmosphere and the plane perpendicular to the incoming solar rays: it is therefore necessary to take into account that solar radiation on Earth hits a spherical cap for 1440 minutes each day, decreasing by 75%.
-The atmosphere in turn filters the Sun's rays to a certain extent, as does each body, causing:
+On average, the Earth receives 1,366 W / m² (solar constant) from the Sun.
+This is related to the thresholds of the atmosphere and the plane perpendicular to the incoming solar rays: it is therefore necessary to take into account that the solar radiation in Earth hits a spherical cap for 1,440 minutes each day, decreasing by 75%.
+The atmosphere in turn filters the rays of the Sun to a certain extent, as each body does, causing:

-- a reflection and a back-scattering of the rays, due to their albedo, to the clouds and atmospheric gases themselves;
+- A reflection and a back-scattering of rays, due to their albedo, to clouds and atmospheric gases themselves.

-- an absorption that causes an increase in temperature, as a result of which it emits radiation in any direction according to Wien's law.
-However, this absorption is modest in the visible light band, so it is transparent to direct solar radiation.
+- An absorption that causes an increase in temperature, as a result of which it emits radiation in any direction according to Wien's law.
+However, this absorption is modest in the visible light band, making it transparent to direct sunlight.

-Approximately half of the solar radiation passes through the atmosphere without alterations, taking the name of net radiation.
-Half of the net radiation finally contributes to the evaporation of the water masses, therefore, the solar energy available is approximately a quarter of the total energy emitted.
+Approximately half of the solar radiation passes through the atmosphere without alteration.
+The radiation that does this is called net radiation.
+Half of the net radiation finally contributes to the evaporation of the water masses, therefore, the available solar energy is approximately a quarter of the total emitted energy.

 The stratosphere absorbs the ultraviolet rays included in the 200-300 nm band thanks to ozone, the troposphere absorbs and diffuses the infrared thanks to water vapor and CO 2 .
-The filtering action of bands in ultraviolet wavelengths, mostly lethal, is essential for the development of life.
+The filtering action of the bands in the mostly lethal ultraviolet wavelengths is essential for the development of life.

-The incident solar radiation is that radiation that has encountered any obstacle to which it has given all or part of its energy.
-Energy that does not reach the surface of the earth is said to be extinct and is formed by radiation re-emitted, reflected and backscattered into space.
+Incident solar radiation is that radiation that has encountered any obstacle to which it has delivered all or part of its energy.
+Energy that does not reach the earth's surface is said to be extinct and is made up of radiation re-emitted, reflected, and scattered back into space.